udontur/udontur/README.md

 - 🔨 I code in C++
 - 🌱 I am currently learning math for competitive programming
 - 🐢 I have a pet turtle named Udon
-- ⚙️ I have had an interest in computing related fields since 2021.5
+- ⚙️ I have had an interest in feilds that are related to computing and physics